New Theater Lecturer Excited About Opportunities for Leadership, Collaboration

 "I think we grow as artists and scholars when we collaborate.
 One person's strengths inform and develop another person's weaknesses.
 I believe bringing other disciplines to the table can help to inspire the new works that will come out of this program."Milan Anich, MFA

-Prof. Anich, who primarily focuses on scenic, lighting, sound, and projection design, joined the University of New Haven this fall as technical director for the Division of Performing Arts and theater lecturer.
+Prof. Anich, who primarily focuses on scenic, lighting, sound, and projection design, joined the University of New Haven this fall as technical director for the Department of Music, Theater, and Dance and theater lecturer.
 He's excited for the opportunity to collaborate with his students and his colleagues.

 "I loved that the University works to be interdisciplinary," he said.
 "I think we grow as artists and scholars when we collaborate.
 One person's strengths inform and develop another person's weaknesses.
 I believe bringing other disciplines to the table can help to inspire the new works that will come out of this program."